Most of OpenAI's staff threatens to quit unless the board resigns and reinstates Sam Altman as CEO

 The letter to the board is the latest development in a series of events that started on Friday afternoon, when OpenAI's board fired Altman.
 The board claimed Altman had not been "consistently candid in his communications with the board, hindering its ability to exercise its responsibilities."
 As such, the board felt it no longer had "confidence in his ability to continue leading OpenAI."
 Brockman told OpenAI staff in an email on Friday that he was resigning as chairman "based on today's news."

-Chief Operating Officer Brad Lightcap later said in a leaked internal memo that Altman was sacked due to “a breakdown in communication,” not “malfeasance or anything related to our financial, business, safety, or security/privacy practices,”
+Chief Operating Officer Brad Lightcap later said in a leaked internal memo that Altman was sacked due to “a breakdown in communication,” not “malfeasance or anything related to our financial, business, safety, or security/privacy practices.”

-Altman and Brockman held crunch talks with OpenAI's board over the weekend in an attempt to be reinstated in their former roles.
-But those discussions did not work out in the former CEO's and chairman's favor.
-The board instead opted to hire former Twitch CEO Emmett Shear as OpenAI's interim chief executive.
+Altman and Brockman held crunch talks with OpenAI's board over the weekend in an attempt to get their jobs back.
+But those discussions did not work out in the favor of the former CEO and chairman.
+It emerged late Sunday night that the board had instead opted to hire former Twitch CEO Emmett Shear as OpenAI's interim chief executive.

+There was yet another major development late Sunday/early Monday morning, as Microsoft hired Altman, Brockman and several of their former OpenAI colleagues to head up a new advanced AI research team.
+Microsoft is OpenAI's biggest investor and it's using the company's tech to help power its generative AI-driven products such as Copilot.
+The news of Altman's firing reportedly caught Microsoft by surprise.
+Even though there were suggestions that Satya Nadella has effectively acquihired OpenAI for free, the Microsoft CEO said his company remains "committed to our partnership with OpenAI."

+Although Nadella says Altman, Brockman and others now seemingly have new positions at Microsoft, that may not yet be a done deal.
+According to The Verge, Altman and Brockman may still get their jobs back at OpenAI if the board steps aside.